-In this study, we tried to develop a distinguished and simple pretreatment method: using phase-transited lysozyme (PTL) to modify the Ti surfaces.
-The initial layer of PTL on Ti surfaces could provide a base for antibacterial multilayer coatings established via layer-by-layer self-assembly technique.
-Ideally, a broad spectrum of building blocks including small and macro-molecules, biomolecules, colloids could be easily immobilized on a PTL-primed substrate, regardless of substrate type [9].
-XPS result (Fig. 1 b) demonstrated that the PTL was successfully immobilized on the surface of Ti disc.
-It is suggested that PTL is an extremely stable material and the adhesion strength of PTL is strong enough to pass through the ultrasonic vibration [9].
-The PTL immobilized on substrates keeps intact in various polar and non-polar organic solvents as well as acids, bases, inorganic salts, surfactants and oxidants with exception of guanidine solution (GndCl) [9].
-The adhesion feature of PTL is originated from amyloids contained in these lysozyme fibers, which has been commonly identified as proteinaceous underwater adhesives for bioadhesion [9].
-This mechanism could be ascribed to complex sequential events and the co-contributions from multi-scale molecular and structural amyloid bonds including osmotic pressure-driven solvent depletion force, hydrophobic interaction, physical entanglement and hydrogen bonding/electrostatic interaction [9].
-In addition, compared with negatively charged dopamine which is widely applied in priming surfaces for further modification [17], the PTL contains polar functionalities like amines and hydroxyls with mild positive charges over a broad pH range for robust immobilization of negatively charged functional building blocks on Ti substrates [9].
+In this study, we tried to develop a distinctive and simple pretreatment method using phase-transited lysozyme (PTL) to modify the Ti surfaces.
+The initial layer of PTL on Ti surfaces would provide a base for antibacterial multilayer coatings established via a layer-by-layer self-assembly technique.
+Ideally, a broad spectrum of building blocks, including small and macro-molecules, biomolecules, and colloids, could be easily immobilized onto a PTL-primed substrate, regardless of substrate type [9].
+XPS results (Fig. 1 b) demonstrated that the PTL was successfully immobilized onto the surface of Ti discs.
+It has been suggested that PTL is an extremely stable material, and the adhesion strength of PTL is strong enough to endure ultrasonic vibration [9].
+The PTL immobilized on substrates remains intact in various polar and non-polar organic solvents as well as acids, bases, inorganic salts, surfactants and oxidants, with the exception of guanidine solution (GndCl) [9].
+The adhesion feature of PTL originates from amyloids found in the lysozyme fibers, which have commonly been used as proteinaceous underwater adhesives for bioadhesion [9].
+This mechanism may be ascribed to a complex sequence of events and the co-contributions of multi-scale molecular and structural amyloid bonds including osmotic pressure-driven solvent depletion force, hydrophobic interactions, physical entanglement and hydrogen bonding/electrostatic interactions [9].
+In addition, compared with negatively charged dopamine, which is widely applied to prime surfaces for further modification [17], PTL contains polar functionalities such as amines and hydroxyls with mild positive charges over a broad pH range for robust immobilization of negatively charged functional building blocks on Ti substrates [9].

-The formation of biofilm around dental implant is the essential factor in the evolution and persistence of infection [18].
-Moreover, the surgical trauma of implantation can disturb the host defense system which facilitates bacterial colonization [19].
-Thus, it is indispensable to develop effective strategies to prevent implant-associated infections.
-Although antibacterial coatings loaded on Ti surfaces have captured extensive attention owing to the ability of inhibiting biofilm formation effectively, relatively long-term antibacterial effect is crucial for biomedical implants against constant risk of infection before mucosa healing.
-In contract with monolayer antibacterial coating, multilayer coatings on Ti surface constructed by layer-by-layer (LbL) self-assembly technique would enhance loading capacity and control the release of antibacterial agents in order to achieve the long-term antibacterial effect [20].
+The formation of biofilm around dental implants is the essential factor in the evolution and persistence of infection [18].
+Moreover, the surgical trauma of implantation can disturb the host defense system, which facilitates bacterial colonization [19].
+Thus, it is absolutely necessary to develop effective strategies to prevent implant-associated infections.
+Although antibacterial coatings loaded onto Ti surfaces have attracted considerable attention due to the effective inhibition of biofilm formation and relatively long-term antibacterial effect, which are crucial to protecting biomedical implants against the constant risk of infection before mucosal healing.
+In contrast with monolayer antibacterial coatings, multilayer coatings on a Ti surface constructed by layer-by-layer (LbL) self-assembly technique can enhance loading capacity and control the release of antibacterial agents to achieve a long-term antibacterial effect [20].